Andrew Moor Art Glass

 It only remains for us to do something to the glass…

 For many of us it is public art policy that has been driving our industry and our income; in the view of some developers – and even more building contractors – this policy is an irritating subsidy allowing misguided artists to add nonsense to their plans.
 It is for us to disabuse them; to help them understand that glass art can be an aid to marketing, branding and economising on costs, as well as aesthetic enhancements of their creations.

-It seems extraordinary to me that only twenty years ago I wrote ‘Contemporary Stained Glass’ – a book that is in its eleventh reprinting and has sold nearly 40,000 copies.
+It seems extraordinary to me that only thirty years ago I wrote ‘Contemporary Stained Glass’ – a book that is in its eleventh reprinting and has sold nearly 40,000 copies.
 It was a book entirely about leaded glass.
 Who is doing this now?
 When I project-managed the Patrick Heron window at St Ives Tate Gallery, a 5m x 5m window without any lead – this was revolutionary.
 We have moved on.